German Envoy Congratulates Malala On Completing Her Graduation Degree - UrduPoint

 German Envoy Congratulates Malala On Completing Her Graduation Degree

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :German Ambassador to Pakistan Bernhard Schlagheck Friday congratulated Malala Yousafzai, the female education activist and the youngest Nobel prize laureate, for completing her graduation degree in the discipline of Philosophy, politics and Economics for the Oxford University.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jun, 2020 ) :German Ambassador to Pakistan Bernhard Schlagheck has congratulated Malala Yousafzai, the female education activist and the youngest Nobel prize laureate, for completing her graduation degree in the discipline of Philosophy, politics and Economics for the Oxford University.

 It was a big achievement and a moment of pride not only for Malala, but also for her parents, he said while talking to APP.